dlaurie/porthos/README.md

     bestappr(k6)

-This is -8/175, more than 10 times as large.
+This is -8/175, almost 11 times as large.
 A good example of [Brass and Schmeisser's remark](https://www.academia.edu/19806472/Error_estimates_for_interpolatory_quadrature_formulae): "Amongst all quadrature formulae with positive coefficients and fixed order m the Gauss type formulae are worst."